Welcome to Salt Hill Society

 For the protection of Persons and Property from Felons & Thieves

-But wait, there's more!
-Our beloved Salt Hill isn’t just a picturesque locale; it’s steeped in royal connections!
-It was here that cunning Eton boys once waylaid travellers to collect "salt money" during the ancient Montem ceremony, a quirky tradition dating back to the 1400s.
+However, Salt Hill isn’t just a picturesque locale; it’s steeped in royal connections!
+It was here that Eton boys once waylaid travellers to collect ‘salt money’ during the ancient Montem ceremony, a tradition dating back to the 1400s.
 King George III, a generous patron of Eton, wholeheartedly supported this tradition until some unruly antics led it to be shelved in 1844.

-The Society's original mission?
-A noble one indeed: “for protection of persons and property from thieves, vagabonds, and footpads,” or, in other words, keeping the good folk of the land safe and sound.
+The Society's original mission was “for the protection of persons and property from felons and thieves” or, in other words, keeping the good folk of the land safe and sound.
 And let’s not forget that local gentry were all in on the action, supporting this noble endeavour with enthusiasm.

 The Society has been running since 1783.
 It retained some interesting, if somewhat arcane, rules, such as:-